mtthwmths/kubernetes-notes/notes.md

 Namespace
 ReplicaSet:
     - drives cluster to desired state through creation of Pods
+ETCD:
+    - distributed key-value store
+    - listens on 2379 by default
+    - etcdctl client is the command line tool for etcd
+    - stores info about the cluster
+        * Nodes
+        * PODs
+        * Configs
+        * Secrets
+        * Accounts
+        * Roles
+        * Bindings
+        * Others
+    - etcd.service configuration must be set for High Availability clustes where there will be more than one

 # neato notes
 you can use the '-l' flag to kubectl get by label